Sdataanalyse/Sdataanalyse.github.io/index.markdown

 ### Fig. 2: Drug related incidents across districts

-The map below displays the distribution of drug/narcotic incidents across the districts of San Francisco.
+The map below displays the distribution of drug/narcotic incidents across the districts of San Francisco from 2003-2017.

 <iframe src="https://raw.githack.com/Sdataanalyse/Sdataanalyse.github.io/Files/choropleth_map.html" width="90%" height="600px"></iframe>

 [Link to Choropleth map code](Choropleth map code.md)

-The map illustrates that Tenderloin is the district with the highest number of reported incidents of drug/narcotic from 2003 to 2018.
+The map illustrates that Tenderloin is the district with the highest number of reported incidents of drug/narcotic.
 There has been reported 37.365 incidents in this district.

 There can be several reasons behind Tenderloin's high incidence of drug-related issues.
 Although it covers a relatively small area of San Francisco, the district is densely populated and the area have a long history of poverty, homelessness, and drug abuse.